oluwabukolatina/customer-support-ticketing-api/README.md

 ## How to Submit

-Create a repo with any of the preferred platforms (Gitlab, Github, Bitbucket, etc) and engineering@fliqpay.com to the repo for reviewing your submission.
+Create a repo with any of the preferred platforms (Gitlab, Github, Bitbucket, etc)  to the repo for reviewing your submission.

 ## Submission